 On a lightly floured surface, roll out one half of the pie crust to fit into a 9-pinch pie plate.
 Trim excess and place in the refrigerator while preparing the filling.

 In a large bowl, combine all of the ingredients.
 Gently toss until the the fruit is well coated.
 Place the filling in the bottom crust in the pie plate.
 Place the butter pieces over the top of the pie.
 Roll out the other half of the pie crust.
-Cut into strips if doing a lattice top, leave whole with just a few slits cut for steam vents, or make a flag top by using a mini star cutter and cutting out a few stars from one "corner", then place the crust over the pie.
-Cut out a square where the stars were cut out, then place the cut-out stars there.
-To make the stripes, cut out strips, leaving a space between each one.
-Trim excess, and crimp the edges with your fingers or a fork to seal.
+Cut into strips if doing a lattice top, leave whole with just a few slits cut for steam vents.
+Lightly brush the egg wash over the pie crust.
+Sprinkle with turbinado sugar, if using.